rcharney/TrueTOC/README.md

 A default of 5 levels are included in the generated TOC.
 Up to 9 levels can be numbered.

-Addition options include determining which symbols represent expanded and collapsed levels.
-Clicking on a level marker in the TOC will toggle expanding and collapsing its content.
+Addition options include selecting which symbols represent expanded and collapsed levels.
+Toggling a symbol marker in the TOC will expand and collapse its content.